 Once I began adding elements to each room, I noticed another issue with open concept: my tiny home started to feel like one big studio apartment with zero separation between rooms.
 I wanted more definition of each space in order to create separate living areas but still encompass an open floor plan.
 Closing in each space with walls would only make each space seem smaller instead of giving the illusion of a much larger space.
 Instead, I created a 16 inch raised kitchen stepping up from the main living area.
 Designing a galley style kitchen still allowed for an open space overlooking the main living area with a continuous walkthrough from the kitchen to the living area.
 Raising the kitchen created a definition of separate space while still allowing an open overflow from the kitchen to the living area (+ gaining…STORAGE!).

 Most tiny home designs will incorporate two lofts on either end of the trailer with a large open space in the middle.
 Since my priority was an open floor plan, I knew adding an additional loft would give the sense of a more closed off space.
+Here are some tips on transforming your loft.
 By not adding an additional loft, it meant gaining an open concept, but also losing storage space above.
 Even though this created a high ceiling, I knew I could play around with the idea of a raised kitchen area in order to find some extra storage space below.
 The storage area below allowed for options to hide plumbing, water tanks, additional kitchen storage accessed through hatch doors, slide out benches, and a formal table storage.
 This suited my need for an open floor plan, high ceilings, plus additional storage.
 This is why it is important to know your needs and lifestyle beforehand so you can play around with the design of your floor plan.

 Windows: Light & Bright